What to Expect at your Occupational Therapy Consultation

 There is lots to do in our waiting area!
 We have games, toys & children’s books.
 Parents are welcome to enjoy our bookcase with a variety of books and magazines about parenting, occupational therapy, the sensory system, and some lighter reading.

-HELLo & The Tour
+Hello & The Tour

 After everyone is introduced, the tour will begin!
 We will ask you and your child to remove your shoes for the tour or to avoid walking on the mats.
 Kids roll, lay and play on our very high-quality padded mats, it is important to us to keep them very clean.
 Plus, let’s be honest, “no shoes” is always more fun!